lenavoigt/mass-disk-processor/README.md

 ## Enabling the Usage of Plaso

+> ⚠️ The Plaso plugin relies on commands that will only work on POSIX-based systems.

 In MDP's current version, to use Plaso, you need to configure it in a virtual environment and specify its path in the `config.py` file.
 In `config.py`, set the following two parameters:
 - `path_to_venv_python`: Path to the virtual environment’s `activate` script.
 - `path_to_plaso_scripts`: Path to the Plaso scripts.